OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 ## Understanding the code

 This is a very basic web application with a pretty simple JS/HTML/CSS frontend and a straightforward Node backend built with [_express_](http://expressjs.com) that serves HTML files with a MVC approach, building the templates with the help of [Embedded JavaScript](http://www.embeddedjs.com/).
 OpenVidu assumes you can identify your users so you can tell which users can connect to which video-calls, and what role (and therefore what permissions) each one of them will have in the calls.
 You can do this as you prefer.
 Here our backend will manage the users and their sessions with the easy-to-use and non-intrusive [_express-session_](https://github.com/expressjs/session) API.

   - **Backend**: node server
     - `server.js` : single file which handles all operations of server.
 It returns HTML templates as response to HTTP requests.

-  - **Frontend templates**: Pure JS/HTML/CSS files served by the backend, with `.ejs` extension to support Embedded JavaScript (`/views` folder)
+  - **Frontend templates**: Plain JS/HTML/CSS files served by the backend, with `.ejs` extension to support Embedded JavaScript (`/views` folder)
     - `index.ejs` : template with the login form
     - `dashboard.ejs` : template with the form to join a video-call
     - `session.ejs` : template of the video-call itself